What This Is All About

 After spending over a month in Italy, it was finally time to go.
 We boarded the train from Genoa and started making our way along the coast into France- specifically the French Riviera.

-Nice We arrived in Nice in the late afternoon and checked into our new Airbnb a block away from the train station.
-Unfortunately it was raining as we arrived, and continued to do so for the remainder of the day.
+We arrived in Nice in the late afternoon and checked into our new Airbnb a block away from the train station. …

 [Read More]